Implementation Considerations For EU Compliance

 Author: Richard Jefferies – Insurance Sector Client Manager, 18th January 2017

-The General Data Protection Regulation (GDPR) will come into effect from 25th May 2018.
-Indications are that even after Brexit the subsequent UK data protection regulation will closely mirror that of the EU.
+The General Data Protection Regulation (GDPR) came into effect from 25th May 2018.
 London Market participants, therefore, need to understand, interpret, prepare and act on the new data protection requirements.

 The round table provided critical insights on the forthcoming GDPR from Allen & Overy LLP, a “Global Elite” law firm and a specialist in data protection.
 Discussion points included key details of the regulation, implications, what actions organisations are taking now and what you should consider for your organisation.